 Displaying Wordpress Posts in HTML page

-Wordpress Posts Displayed in a standard Website...
+How to display WordPress Posts on a standard Website...

 We have created this useful guide to help fellow web developers provide a little more functionality to a website.
-Web designers and developers know that Wordpress is built in server side technology called PHP and its very difficult to place PHP into a standard HTML page.
+Web designers and developers know that WordPress is built-in server-side technology called PHP and it's very difficult to place PHP into a standard HTML page.

 The only way to do this in the past was to use third party RSS Aggregators like SimplePie and MagPie to fetch your latest posts from your blog’s RSS feed.
 This could mean a lot more scripts and code than you actually need.
 So we would like to share some useful code to help develop your site.